r26D/librex-imgs/README.md

 LibreOffice must be installed.
 It's recommended that you add the soffice binary your PATH.
 Otherwise you have to specify the absolute path to the soffice binary as the last parameter.

+If you need to install LibreOffice run this in your terminal:
+`sudo apt-get install libreoffice`

 ## Installation

 Add this to your `mix.exs` file, then run `mix do deps.get, deps.compile`: